ConnorBulmer/ai-auto-alt-text/README.md

 ## 📦 Changelog

+## 1.15 - 2025-07-29
+- 🌐 Various tweaks to help get the plugin listed in the WP repo

 ## 1.14 - 2025-05-07
-- ⏲️ added option to adjust delay and set the new default delay to 2 seconds (from 5 seconds), it would be worth checking your RPM/RPD [here](https://platform.openai.com/docs/models/gpt-4o-mini) to make sure you do not hit rate limits
+- ⏲️ Added option to adjust delay and set the new default delay to 2 seconds (from 5 seconds), it would be worth checking your RPM/RPD [here](https://platform.openai.com/docs/models/gpt-4o-mini) to make sure you do not hit rate limits

 ### 1.13 – 2025-05-06
 - ✅ Fixes for bulk update not working on some versions of MySQL